Huy-DNA/MPiSC/report/chapters/distributed-queues/index.typ

 #figure(
   kind: "table",
   supplement: "Table",
-  caption: [Characteristic summary of our proposed distributed MPSC queues. #linebreak() $n$ is the number of enqueuers, R stands for *remote operation* and A stands for *atomic operation*], table(
+  caption: [Characteristic summary of our proposed distributed MPSC queues. #linebreak() $n$ is the number of enqueuers, R stands for *remote operation* and A stands for *atomic operation*.], table(
     columns: (1.3fr, 1fr, 1fr),
     table.header(